|Coral snakes are the most venomous in the U.S.A.. Remember: "If red meets yellow, kill a fellow".|

 Next, take at least 2 teaspoons of dampened activated charcoal powder internally.
 Make certain to dampen the charcoal first, because it can cause havoc for the lungs if you inhale the dust.

 We found that there are varying results in the use of tourniquets.
-The medical establishment is preaching to never use them nowadays, and we likewise acknowledge that there are inherent dangers to using them.
+The medical establishment is preaching to never use them nowadays, and we likewise acknowledge that there are inherent dangers in using them.
 As such, it is necessary for people to use their best judgment in deciding whether a tourniquet should be applied.
 Tourniquets can lead to the loss of a limb, but this is an acceptable risk in some instances.
 If you decide to use a tourniquet, you should write "TK" and the time on the victim's forehead, so medics will know how long it has been applied, in case you get separated or injured yourself.

 Some people use a tourniquet that is just tight enough to slow the circulation, instead of entirely stopping it.
 This method is designed to allow treatments to take effect before the venom spreads throughout the body.
 If done correctly, it eliminates the risks associated with tourniquets.